A three-eared rabbit stands on Bridgette Czarnecki's hospital bed. He playfully wiggles his ear and adjusts his yellow bow tie.

 Tapping on a character prompts it to share words of encouragement.

-A needed escape Nobody likes being in a hospital, which can be especially scary for young cancer patients going through a painful barrage of injections, chemotherapy, MRIs and other treatments that assault the senses.
+Nobody likes being in a hospital, which can be especially scary for young cancer patients going through a painful barrage of injections, chemotherapy, MRIs and other treatments that assault the senses.

 AR provides a valuable distraction that engages kids' imagination while reducing anxiety.
 That's a huge benefit; 76 percent of adults surveyed by the Pediatric Brain Tumor Foundation said young patients are scared and anxious.
 Additionally, 70 percent of the respondents say there aren't enough tools and resources geared specifically for kids.